snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 __Amazon Kinesis__ is a fully managed service for real-time processing of streaming data at massive scale.
 In this project we leverage the Kinesis receiver that has been recently developed for __[Apache Spark DStream using the Kinesis Client Library](https://spark.apache.org/docs/latest/streaming-kinesis-integration.html)__ (KCL).

+__Apache Spark Streaming__ enables scalable, high-throughput, fault-tolerant stream processing of live data streams.
+Our raw data will be ingested from Kinesis.
+Read more about [Spark Streaming] [spark] Streaming.

 ####In this post
-This [Snowplow Apache Spark Streaming Example Project][repo] demostrates how you can jumpstart your own real-time event processing pipeline.
-This is a simple time series analysis streaming job written in Scala for the [Spark] [spark] Streaming cluster computing platform.
+The [Snowplow Apache Spark Streaming Example Project][repo] can help you jumpstart your own real-time event processing pipeline.
+We will take you through the steps to get this simple time series analysis streaming job written in Scala.

 1. What is Spark Streaming and Kinesis?
 2. App overview, introducing analytics on write